Updated on: September 2, 2025

 NordPass also includes features to enhance your family’s password security:

-I like that the password generator can also create strong passphrases.
-It ensures that all of your accounts will be protected by uncrackable passwords.
+The password generator creates complex passphrases, making it easy for anyone — even kids — to stay protected without memorizing hard-to-type strings.
 As for old accounts you made without the password generator, these can benefit from NordPass’s password health checker, which flags weak, reused, and leaked passwords.
 Weaknesses are color-coded by threat level, so it’s easy for children to recognize weak spots.

 NordPass’s emergency access feature provides a secure way to allow access to your passwords in case of an emergency.
 What’s more, if you’re worried that your family members will forget their master passwords, NordPass offers biometric logins for Android, iOS, Windows, and Mac devices.